 This is because it comes jam-packed with tools and features.
 Binance also has a cryptocurrency of its own.
 The Binance Coin (BNB) offers holders even lower trading fees.
 Although this might not sound overly innovative, its digital currency is has a current market capitalization of over $5 billion.

 In terms of supported coins, Binance along with Bitfinex and Coinbase is one of the largest for the amount that is provides.
 Before we get to that, we should note that the availability of your chosen cryptocurrency will depend on which part of the Binance website you are using.
+Did you know you can buy Lucky Block with BNB right now?
+It’s arguably the best new cryptocurrency to invest in right now as we move into 2022.

 That is to say, if you are looking to use Binance as a way to buy cryptocurrencies with a UK debit/credit card, then you will be using its brokerage service.
 This means that you can invest in Terra and you will have access to a small number of coins that you can buy with pounds and pence.